-ers, etc. -Organizations and other persons providing assistance for the victims, etc.
+Organizations and

-31
+other persons that

 Enforcement of Proper Criminal Policy

 Flow of Criminal Cases Committed by Adults

 • Figure 1 shows the flow of criminal offenses committed by adults.
-Police etc.
+1 Police etc.

 All cases in which the police, etc., arrest suspects and conduct necessary investigations are transferred to public prosecutors, in principle.
 2 Public Prosecutors Office Public prosecutors conduct necessary investigations on the cases transferred from the police and determine whether or not to indict the accused based on the law and evidence.
 At times, they themselves detect criminal cases or conduct investigations on cases that have been charged or accused.
-(COLI The courts hold hearings at public trials, and when they recognize the accused as guilty, the courts hand down a sentence, such as the death penalty, penal servitude, imprisonment or a fine.
+Court The courts hold hearings at public trials, and when they recognize the accused as guilty, the courts hand down a sentence, such as the death penalty, penal servitude, imprisonment or a fine.
 In the case of penal servitude or imprisonment for three years or less, the prison term may be suspended due to extenuating circumstances, and probation may be given during the period of suspended sentence.
 In the case of a relatively minor offense, the court may decide to examine the case through summary proceedings as long as the accused has no objection.
 4 Prison After the accused is convicted, the punishment will be administered under the direction of public prosecutors.
 As a general rule, punishment, including imprisonment, with or without prison work, or detention is enforced at penal institutions like prisons.
 Penal institutions help inmates to reform themselves and to re-integrate into the community by means of correctional treatment.
-Those who are incapable of paying the full amount of a penalty or fine will be detained in a workhouse attached to a penal institution.
+Those who are incapable of paying the full amount of a penalty or fine will be detained in a workhouse attached to a penal institution

-Probation Office
+6 Probation Office

-Inmates may be released on parole in accordance with a decision by the regional parole board even before the expiration of their term, and such parolees are placed under supervision while they are on parole.
-Also, those who have been given a suspended sentence on the condition of probation are placed under probationary supervision during the period of suspension, after the sentence has been settled.
-These parolees/probationers receive guidance and assistance from the probation officers of probation offices and volunteer probation officers and pursue rehabilitation for a smooth return to society.
+Inmates may be released on parole in accordance with a decision by the regional parole board even before the expiration of their term, and such parolees are placed under probationary supervision while they are on parole.
+Also, those who have been given a suspended sentence on the condition of probation and the sentence has been settled are placed under probationary supervision during the period of suspension.
+These parolees/probationers receive guidance and assistance from the probation officers at probation offices and volunteer probation officers for their rehabilitation and a smooth return to society.
 6 Women's Guidance Home